0

 In September 2006, the State of Berlin's Real Property Fund sold the building and approximately 8,000m² of land to the newly formed development company SpeicherWerk Wohnbau GmbH.
 The investors planned to construct luxury 2-storey condominiums on top of the former gasometer and build townhouses and a five-storey apartment building on the land around the building.
 Despite objections from neighbours to the density of the development, planning permission was granted and work began in December 2007; the freestanding residences were completed in 2009.
 In spring 2008, there was concern about possible violation of the historic building code, and in summer 2009 the scaffolding around the gasometer was set on fire as part of Action Weeks by squatters and opponents of demolition of housing to build for the rich.
 In spring 2010, completion of the "Circlehouse" of 13 condominiums on top of the bunker was announced.
 Designed by architect Paul Ingenbleek and engineer Michael Ernst, they have rooftop gardens in front of the lower storey and front walls of steel and glass and are reached by means of a bridge from a tower which contains a lift and stairs.

-Text imported from Wikipedia article "Fichte-Bunker" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Fichte-Bunker" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants